Last updated on : 08 Nov, 2025

-Whiteheads are a common and often stubborn type of acne that appear as small, white or yellowish bumps on the skin.
-They form when pores get clogged with excess oil, dead skin cells, and bacteria—but unlike blackheads, whiteheads remain closed under the skin’s surface, making them harder to treat.
+Whiteheads (closed comedones) are a common and often stubborn type of acne that appear as small, white or yellowish bumps on the skin.
+They form when pores get clogged with excess sebum (oil), dead skin cells, and bacteria—but unlike blackheads, whiteheads remain closed under the skin’s surface, making them often require more focused treatment to resolve.
 While harmless, they can be frustrating and impact your confidence.

 The good news?
 You don’t always need harsh treatments to get rid of them.

-In this blog, we’ll explore the causes of whiteheads, how to identify them, effective home remedies for managing them, prevention tips, and when to consult a dermatologist.
+In this blog, we’ll explore the causes and identification of whiteheads, examine evidence-based home remedies for managing them, prevention tips, and discuss when it is essential to consult a dermatologist.

-Sebum is a natural oil produced by sebaceous glands present in our skin.
-When sebum combines with excess amounts of dead skin cells and bacteria, it can clog the hair follicles, leading to the formation of whiteheads.
+Whiteheads are primarily caused by an overproduction of sebum, which is a natural oil produced by sebaceous glands present in our skin.
+When sebum combines with excess amounts of dead skin cells and bacteria (specifically Cutibacterium acnes), it can clog the hair follicles, leading to the formation of a microcomedone, which progresses into a whitehead.

 Several factors contribute to this process: